Resources

 Ontario

-The WGHR represents a committed group of organization in Guelph Wellington, Ontario, that have come together to provide support and resources for persons with hoarding challenges.
-Resources are also available for those looking to support their loved ones struggling with hoarding, and service providers.
+The WGHR represents a committed group of organizations in Guelph and Wellington County that have come together to provide support and resources for persons with hoarding challenges.
+Resources are also available for those looking to support their loved ones struggling with hoarding, as well as for service providers.

 Québec